 - Physical movements as equations to balance with zero point

-- Physical positions/activations/movements to experience direct and alternating current
+- Positions/activations/movements to physically experience direct and alternating current

 - Two hands and two feet as four poles, each anchored/constant or moving/variable to facilitate positive/negative activation in all areas of the body and self

-- Walls, floors, and ceilings used interchangeably as props/anchors when exercising to target all areas of body through multiple perspectives, resetting default identifications, broadening one's perception to view all objects/obstacles as powerful allies cooperatively aligning, exchanging, and counter-balancing
+- Floor, walls, and ceiling used interchangeably as props/anchors when exercising to target all areas of body through multiple perspectives, resetting default identifications, broadening one's perception to view all objects/obstacles as powerful allies cooperatively aligning, exchanging, and counter-balancing

 - Mapping the layers of vector polarities from proximal to distal and the physical movement transitions there within

-- Mapping the physical location of vector leverage points and correlation to TCM acupuncture points
+- Mapping the physical location of vector leverage points and correlation to TCM acupressure/acupuncture points

-- Geometric torus as tool to visually identify default positions, excessive/deficient polarity states of charge, and position/movement potential
+- Geometric torus as tool to visually identify default positions, position/movement potential, vector relationships, and excessive/deficient polarity states of charge

-- Inside out and upside down with 6 physical degrees of freedom and 12 universal degrees of freedom
+- Inside, outside, and upside down with 6 physical degrees of freedom and 12 universal degrees of freedom

 - Knowing self through geometric art

 - 3D printed geometric figures as visual and kinesthetic tools to know physical body